nixworks/public/news/2011/03/9/README.md

 ##### Canadian
 ### [A government-sponsored study in Canada concludes that heavy metals and polycyclic aromatic compounds found in the Athabasca River downstream of oil sands plants, are not a natural occurrence but pollution resulting from those plants. ](/news/2011/03/9/a-government-sponsored-study-in-canada-concludes-that-heavy-metals-and-polycyclic-aromatic-compounds-found-in-the-athabasca-river-downstream.md)
-_Context: oil sands, Canadian, Athabasca River, aromatic, polycyclic_
+_Context: Athabasca River, Canadian, aromatic, oil sands, polycyclic_

 ##### Tsunami
 ### [A tsunami alert is issued after a strong earthquake of preliminary 7.2 magnitude occurs off the coast of Honshu, Japan. ](/news/2011/03/9/a-tsunami-alert-is-issued-after-a-strong-earthquake-of-preliminary-7-2-magnitude-occurs-off-the-coast-of-honshu-japan.md)
-_Context: Honshu Island, Japan, earthquake, tsunami_
+_Context: Japan, tsunami, earthquake, Honshu Island_

 ##### New Jersey Governor
 ### [The Governor of the US state of New Jersey, Chris Christie declares a state of emergency along the Passaic and Delaware Rivers and Bound Brook in Somerset County in order to prepare for anticipated floods later in the week. ](/news/2011/03/9/the-governor-of-the-us-state-of-new-jersey-chris-christie-declares-a-state-of-emergency-along-the-passaic-and-delaware-rivers-and-bound-bro.md)
-_Context: New Jersey Governor, Somerset County, Passaic, Chris Christie, state of emergency, New Jersey, Bound Brook, Delaware River_
+_Context: New Jersey Governor, Somerset County, Chris Christie, Delaware River, state of emergency, New Jersey, Bound Brook, Passaic_

 ##### Antarctica
 ### [Ice loss from Antarctica and Greenland has accelerated over the past 20 years, according to new research, and will soon become the biggest driver of sea level rise. ](/news/2011/03/9/ice-loss-from-antarctica-and-greenland-has-accelerated-over-the-past-20-years-according-to-new-research-and-will-soon-become-the-biggest-d.md)